NBC Volleyball Camps at George Fox University

 About

-NBC Camps integrates Christian values with top talent development research, and NBC stands for “Nothing Beats Commitment.”
-The NBC Camps motto is “better players, better people,” and the mission includes teaching gratitude, confidence, goals, self-discipline, mental toughness, building stronger families and friendships, and developing a strong personal faith that provides strength to encounter challenges.
-Servant leadership is at the core of NBC Camps, and coaches are trained to serve others, be intentionally engaged with each camper, and operate as professionals.
-NBC Camps states that each camper is vitally important, valued, and has incredible potential, and that each moment at camp has a purpose and meaning.
-NBC teaches players to play with intensity, grit, resilience, focus, intelligence, joy, and gratitude, and both coaches and campers are responsible for providing energy, enthusiasm, and encouragement to create a positive culture and learning environment.
+NBC Camps states that “NBC” stands for “Nothing Beats Commitment” and uses the motto “better players, better people.”
+The mission includes integrating Christian values with top talent development research and teaching gratitude, confidence, goals, self-discipline, mental toughness, building stronger families and friendships, and developing a strong personal faith.
+Servant leadership is described as central, with coaches trained to serve others, be intentionally engaged with each camper, and operate as professionals, and campers and coaches are described as responsible for providing energy, enthusiasm, and encouragement to create a positive culture and learning environment.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.